hackclub/OnBoard/VENDORS.md

 - [OSHPark](https://oshpark.com/): A US-based vendor with purple PCBs.
 A bit more expensive, but may be cheaper after shipping.
 - [PCBgogo](https://www.pcbgogo.com): Cheaper shipping for UK via Hong Kong post + $50 coupon for first time users.

 > Keep in mind that some international vendors will place an additional customs surcharge after purchasing.
-JLCPCB will include this in their additional fees breakdown, but others may not.
-Be wary!
+JLCPCB generally covers this in their additional fees breakdown (they don't cover customs in India).
+It's on you to check before ordering because the grant can't cover additional merchants like customs.

 ## Adding to the list

 To recommend a vendor for us to reseach, please submit a PR (only 1 vendor per PR) to this list!
 In general, we can only approve vendors that...